popupcad/popupcad.github.io/_docs/mac_setup.md

 Run popupCAD

-* From the terminal, navigate to the popupcad directory and type:
+* From the terminal, navigate to the popupcad directory and execute popupcad using python:

 {% highlight bash %}
+cd ~/popupcad
 python3 popupcad.py
 {% endhighlight %}